IAmTrial/SlashWork/d2widescreenhack.md

 BE 28040000         mov esi, 00000428         ; move the value 1064 into the value storing the game's width render BE 58020000         mov edx, 00000258         ; move the value 600 into the value storing the game's height render
 ```
 Note that the width that was entered was **1064**.
-For some reason, entering anything higher than 1064 will cause the width rendering to overflow onto the left side of the screen.
+For some reason, entering a width that is not a multiple of 4 will cause the width rendering to overflow onto the left side of the screen.
 Despite this minor quirk, this fix forces Diablo II to actually render the full 1066x600 resolution instead of some stretched hybrid.

 ### Modifying D2gdi.dll, Part 2
 The next instruction to modify is at the instruction from 0x706B to 0x7074 of D2gdi.dll.